metreeca/metreeca-core/src/docs/tutorials/publishing-jsonld-apis.md

 HTTP/1.1 200
 ```

-The [context](../javadocs/?com/metreeca/rest/Context.html) argument handled to the app loader lambda manages the shared
+The [toolbox](../javadocs/?com/metreeca/rest/Toolbox.html) argument handled to the app loader lambda manages the shared
-system-provided assets and can be used to customize them and to run app initialization tasks.
+system-provided services and can be used to customize them and to run app initialization tasks.
 Copy [BIRT.ttl](https://github.com/metreeca/link/tree/main/metreeca-toys/src/main/resources/com/metreeca/birt/BIRT.ttl)
 to the `src/main/resources/` directory and extend the stub as follows: